-We believe that with our available cash as of June 30, 2018, we will have sufficient funds to meet our anticipated operating cash requirements into the third quarter of 2019.
+We believe our currently available cash will be sufficient to fund our anticipated operating cash requirements into the first quarter of 2020.
 We have based this estimate on assumptions that may prove to be wrong and we could spend our available financial resources faster than we currently expect.
 Further, we may not have sufficient financial resources to meet all of our objectives if any product candidate is approved, which could require us to postpone, scale back, or eliminate some, or all, of these objectives, including our potential launch activities relating to our product candidates.
 Our future funding requirements will depend on many factors, including, but not limited to: